Daniel-KM/Omeka-S-module-Access/README.md

 # Set rule for original and selected derivative files (usually at least large thumbnails).
 RewriteRule "^files/(original|large)/(.*)$" "%{REQUEST_SCHEME}://%{HTTP_HOST}/access/files/$1/$2" [L]
 ```

+The request scheme (http or https) is needed when you set the domain, but you can
+write it directly without the constant `%{REQUEST_SCHEME}`.

 ##### When Omeka S is installed in a sub-path (https://example.org/digital-library/)